An antipasto is like an Italian tapas, but for us, it’s the beginning of the meal, so expect pasta and other dishes afterwards!

-Antipasto: A Ritual of Togetherness
+Antipasto: A ritual of togetherness

 The Elements of a Perfect Italian Antipasto